deniseOme/4OSS-lesson/_episodes/02-make-it-public.md

 ## What if your software is an analysis in a Notebook?

 ### Definition
-Open source web application that can be used to create and share documents, which contain narrative alongside the code.
-It supports interactive exploratory data analysis.
+Open source web application that can be used to create and share documents.
+Notebooks contain narrative alongside the code and can support interactive exploratory data analysis.

 ### Why (benefits/advantages)
 - easy way to combine narrative, code, visualisation in one place